 Since considerable travel is required, inspectors may telephone licensees located in Guam, American Samoa, Hawaii, Alaska, or other remote locations to verify that a routine inspection can be performed before undertaking such travel.

-2. Since coordination with pertinent licensee personnel is required as part of an initial security inspection, these security inspections may be announced to ensure that the appropriate personnel will be in attendance.
-Coordination with the local law enforcement agency is encouraged, but is not required as part of an initial security inspection.

-3. For inspection of Master Materials Licensees (MML), the lead region shall notify the MML of the dates of the inspection and the documentation that the MML should have available for the inspectors to review.
+2. For inspection of Master Materials Licensees (MML), the lead region shall notify the MML of the dates of the inspection and the documentation that the MML should have available for the inspectors to review.
 [See IMC 2810] The lead region should also request assist inspections (i.e., accompaniment inspections and independent inspections) to be completed by the regional offices.
 The accompaniment inspections will be completed according to the MML’s audit schedule with NRC inspectors accompanying the MML’s staff during the radiation safety audits of the MML permit holders [See Inspection Procedure (IP) 87129].
 NRC inspectors will complete the independent inspections according to the request from the lead region by using the program-specific inspection procedures in Enclosure 4.
 The independent inspections will be unannounced just as routine inspections of other NRC licensees are unannounced.
 [See Section 07.08 and IMC 2810]

 The license reviewer shall assign primary and secondary program codes, with the most restrictive program code setting the inspection priority for each new or amended license.
 In other words, some licenses authorize activities that can be classified under more than one program code.
 If a license involves more than one type of use, each part of the program shall be inspected in accordance with its assigned priority.
 For example, a license for a medical institution (Program Code 02121, Priority Code 5) may be amended to authorize use of a high dose rate remote afterloader unit (Program Code 02230, Priority Code 2).
 The licensee’s primary program code would be Program Code 02230.
 The NRC would inspect activities related to the high dose rate unit during every routine inspection while it would inspect the other portions of the licensee’s program during every other routine inspection.